ContextMapper/vscode-extension/README.md

 ## Getting Started
  * The extension can be downloaded and installed via the [Marketplace](https://marketplace.visualstudio.com/items?itemName=contextmapper.context-mapper-vscode-extension).
  * Or: search for "Context Mapper" the extensions view of your running VS code (Ctrl+Shift+X).

+ * Next steps after installation: Consult our [website](https://contextmapper.org/) to learn how to [get started with Context Mapper](https://contextmapper.org/docs/getting-started/).

 ## Build and/or Run Extension Locally
 This project uses [Gradle](https://gradle.org/) to build the VS code extension.